 By now your Northeast fall road trip is coming to an end.
 It’s probably time to head back towards Boston to catch your flight… or onward to your next destination (see more below!)

 7 day East Coast fall road trip

 If you really want to take an incredible Northeast fall road trip and have some extra days (1 week total), here is what I would recommend.
 Add a couple of days in between Stowe/Smuggler’s Notch and the White Mountains.
 It would be fun to spend a day in Burlington and walk along Lake Champlain, or check out Waterbury, Vermont.
-With these extra days, you can drive further east into Up State New York and the Adirondack Mountains, where the colors were absolutely incredible.
+With these extra days, you can drive further into Upstate New York and the Adirondack Mountains, where the colors were absolutely incredible.
 There are also abundant hiking opportunities, and the beautiful town of Lake Placid to explore.
 Lake Placid has some amazing accommodation options and beautiful views so it is definitely worth spending a night there.
 Try the Crowne Plaza or this Rustic Room or search cabins in the area for larger groups.

 As I know many of you will ask, we opted to take a sunset hike in the Adirondacks (see photo above), however I have been asked by locals to please not share the exact location.
 There are some concerns about the potential damage of increased trail traffic and it was pointed out to us that parking spots are also very limited.

 I urge you to be responsible and always abide by Leave No Trace Principles when exploring the outdoors.
 You can read my blog, Hiking Trail Etiquette Rules You Should Know, to learn more and click here to read my in-depth guide on How To Follow Leave No Trace Principles.